-Our Current Exhibition is Also Available Virtually
+Our Current Exhibition is Available In-Person and Virtually

 2020 marked the 100th anniversary of the Negro Leagues.
 In honor of this milestone, DISCOVER GREATNESS showcases 90 photographs and Negro Leagues artifacts illustrating the rich history of Black baseball from the late 1800s–1960s.

-Virtual School Trips
+In-Person and Virtual School Trips

 The Museum is supporting at-home learning with interactive, sports-based education experiences that give students a chance to meet in real time with their teachers (and with one another,) while exploring topics in STEM, history and language arts.